leo-cabibihan/isproj2/README.md

 The audit log page, where all the actions made by Admins are logged.

 ### Get
-- List of Actions made by Admins within the system, such as approving a charity organization or freezing.
+- List of audit log
+- Associated with log table

 ### Authorization
-Only Admins are authorized to access this resource.
+Admins